THE STAGE 32 LOGLINES

 2021, Top Ten Finalist in Roadmap Writers Top Tier Competition.

-Beth is forced to move back in with her disconnected parents.
-Her crisis call center Mentor is the decisively self-assured yet wild at heart, Anna Finch.
+Beth's call center Mentor is the decisively self-assured yet wild at heart, Anna Finch.
 Beth and Anna couldn’t be more opposite yet there’s a potential for a real friendship.
-Anna introduces Beth to her fellow call center operators, an ensemble of kindhearted misfits who refuse to accept her as being one of them, yet they will quickly become the family Beth never could’ve imagined.
+Anna introduces Beth to her fellow call center operators, an ensemble of kindhearted misfits who refuse to accept her as being one of them, yet they will eventually become the supportive family Beth never could’ve imagined.

-Supervisor Gary reveals the Call Center has been de-funded and they’ve got 30 days to find an angel-funder.
+Looking Forward - Beth is forced to move back in with her disconnected parents.
 Beth appeals to Martin Powell to be the angel funder.
 This could be his opportunity to prove to his father he can stand on his own, but Martin harshly rejects the idea.
 The next day, Beth is shocked when Gary excitedly introduces Martin as the call center’s new angel funder.
-Martin winks at Beth as he takes all the credit for the idea of saving the call center, then reveals to her he’s planning to use the call center as a stepping-stone to bypass his father and run for City Mayor.
-Beth and Martin have a lot to learn from one another.
+Martin winks at Beth as he takes all the credit for the idea of saving the call center, then privately reveals to her he’s planning to use the call center as a stepping-stone to bypass his father and run for City Mayor.

 Week to Week - Ongoing episodes will focus on one or two "Callers In Crisis" who’ve lost hope and believe their lives are on the line.
 Beth, and her misfit team will do what ever it takes to help them rediscover the hope and potential in their lives.
-In turn, Beth begins to rediscover the good in people and accepts that her jaded pragmatism (aka emotional detachment) isn’t her greatest strength.
+In turn, Beth begins to rediscover the good in people and accepts that her jaded pragmatism isn’t her greatest strength.
 Each episode is meant to leave viewers feeling renewed hope for their own lives and inspired to connect with other people.

 Why Us - I'M FINE is inspired by the hope-renewing experiences of Psychologist, LeAnne Wilcox who stepped away from her executive role within a major Health Insurance provider in Saint Paul, MN to work in behavioral health & crisis intervention as the Director of America's largest Crisis Call Center in Portland.
 Late in 2024, family responsibilities brought LeAnne back to St. Paul where she became the Director of Case Management for the city’s program for the reintegration of homeless community members.
 LeAnne is also an author of Dark Micro-Fiction, under the pen name, Tansy Undercrypt.

 As for me, at 17, after my Mom’s 3rd attempted suicide, I set-out on my own in Minnesota.
 My awkward exploits in food service, dinner theater, plus two summers as an amateur stock car driver, led me to become the Lead Graphic Designer for the Coen Brothers' FARGO and THE BIG LEBOWSKI.
-I fell in love with storytelling, trained with Blake Snyder then with Jen Grisanti, and became an Amazon Studios Best Screenplay Competition Semi-Finalist.
-Was short-listed in both the NBC and ABC TV Writers Showcases.
-I've successfully written a feature Thriller screenplay on assignment.
+Life’s misadventures, and years of being told what’s out of my reach, led me to discover my brand: Heartfelt Dramedy, for Features and Series, about misfits struggling to become who they were always meant to be.

 Rated this logline